 - Envision the ‘bigger picture’ and comprehend the roles and duties of their creative disciplines within communities, the society and the entire world.

-- Embrace the dynamic nature of creativity and commit lifelong learning.
+- Embrace the dynamic nature of creativity and thus commit to a lifetime of continuous learning.

 As professor of graphic design and advertising, my main role is to deliver the knowledge needed in every stage of the creative process: research, analysis, ideation, conception, experimentation, execution, production and presentation;